 "I support World Vasectomy Day because a vasectomy is far less invasive than tubal ligation and less risky than taking hormones."

 "I support World Vasectomy Day, not to deny the joy of parenthood, but to increase the quality of life for children already here."

 "I support World Vasectomy Day because eliminating the fear of unintended pregnancy can improve our sex life."

 "I support World Vasectomy Day to inspire men to participate in the most important conversation of our lives."

 "I support World Vasectomy Day to help train vasectomy providers worldwide."

 "I support World Vasectomy Day out of love for our children, their future and the future of our magnificent planet."

 LETTER TO MEN

 We have written up Ten Reasons why a person would support World Vasectomy Day and each one represents an important piece of a puzzle we’ve created to help transform what started as a single day event into a global movement.

 I personally believe in each ‘reason’ or else I wouldn’t have included them, but I also want to make sure that everyone and anyone who decides to get his vasectomy, either during WVD or any point in the future, does so because it is the right choice for you.

 For one, as much as making a difference in the world matters, getting a vasectomy is something you should choose only if it’s what you believe is in your best interests and that of your loved ones.

 Yes, there are some men who might get swept up in the excitement of making history.
 I salute that passion, but we want to emphasize the importance of taking time to consider whether no longer having children is exactly what you want now and, for all intents and purposes, forever.
-Even if ultimately, it’s your decision, if you are in a relationship, talking it through with your partner is basic human decency.
-Talking it over with trusted friends and family is a smart choice, as is asking other couples who have chosen a vasectomy.
+Even if ultimately it’s your decision, if you are in a relationship, talking it through with your partner is basic human decency.
+Talking it over with trusted friends and family is a smart choice also, as is asking other couples who have chosen a vasectomy.
 Of course, take the time to find the best doctor as well.